aluna033/WhatTheHack/013-InfraAsCode-Ansible/Student/Challenge-01.md

  [Home](../readme.md) - [Next Challenge>](./Challenge-02.md)

-## Pre-requisites
+## Prerequisites

-Make sure your machine is set up with the proper tooling: [What The Hack - Common Prerequisites](../../000-HowToHack/WTH-Common-Prerequisites.md)
+Make sure your machine is set up with the proper tooling: [What The Hack - Common Prerequisites](./Challenge-00.md)

-There are two ways to use Ansible with Azure:
-- Ansible client on your workstation
-- Ansible client in Azure Cloud Shell

-Ansible is pre-installed in Azure Cloud Shell where it is pre-configured to be authenticated with your Azure subscription.

-If you run Ansible on your workstation, you will need to configure it to authenticate with your Azure subscription.
-This is part of the challenge.

 ## Introduction